kaaancan/ab-invoice-react/README.md

+# Project

+This Project is a web app fully hosted on AWS using Amplify.
+Stack:

+1. React/Typescript on S3
+2. AWS Cognito for User Management
+3. DynamoDB
+4. GraphQL

-# Read this after a long time
+## Read this after a long time

 This WebApp is fully hosted (FE/BE) on AWS Amplify.
 To start fresh: